 Merrimac’s smallest log cabin kit is inspired by the beautiful surroundings of Ayers Pond in New Hampshire

 At 1,026 square feet, this lovely Ayers Pond model is the largest log cabin kit that we’ll feature today, but it’s also the smallest one offered by its designers, Merrimac Log Homes.

 The New Hampshire based company offers several beguiling designs inspired by the natural beauty of their home state, but it’s this one, named after the haven of tranquility known as Ayers Pond, that proves to be their most affordable option.

 Prices range from just $13,000 for the shell-only option, all the way to $30,000+ for the complete turnkey package, with a dry-in option in between setting you back a little under $25,000.

 Most of the first floor is taken up by a large living room and dining area, with a small kitchen, bathroom, and comfortably sized bedroom to the rear of the property.

 There’s also a loft area that can be utilized as a second bedroom and which comprises its own dedicated storage space.

 A stunning vacation property, the Ayers Pond model is surrounded by a large porch which is perfect for whiling away the hours surrounded by nature and wildlife at its most resplendent best.

 OK, we promise this is the last Allwood cabin we’ll feature, though we’re sure that when you see how gorgeous it is -and how little it costs- you’ll be glad we decided to include it.

-For a little over $6,000, the Estelle 5 boasts 157 square feet of cabin space with two interior sections.
+The Estelle 5 boasts 157 square feet of cabin space with two interior sections.